 The civilization must avoid self-destruction or collapse due to existential threats like nuclear war, pandemics, asteroid impacts, artificial intelligence risks, or climate change.

-10. Sustained Space Colonization
+10. Sustained Space Colonization (optional for answering the Fermi paradox)

-The Great Filter implies that at least one of these steps presents a barrier so high that further progress becomes impossible, preventing the universe from being filled with intelligent civilizations.
 Which step, or combination of steps, is the true filter?
 What is holding the universe back from teeming with advanced life?

-In the end, I’m on board with the assumption that, if there is life out there, most of it is probably simple, microbial, and not intelligent.
+I’m on board with the assumption that, if there is life out there, most of it is probably simple, microbial, and not intelligent.
 But what about intelligent life?
 We still don’t fully understand intelligence and consciousness, and until we do, it’s hard for scientists to form any real opinion on how common it might be.

 1. We are the only intelligent civilization in the universe…